jungopro/datacenter_automation/README.md

 - The environment is based on HP G9 servers that have the iLO module enabled and functional
 - The server are running either Windows Server 2012 R2 or VMware vSphere ESXi 6.0 OS
-- The environemnt includes a vCenter server controlling the ESXi servers
+- The environment includes a vCenter server controlling the ESXi servers
 - The servers in the environment need to start and stop in a specific order

 ## Startup & Shutdown scripts